polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-parachain/acquire-a-testnet-slot.md

 To prepare the parachain collator to be registered on Rococo, follow these steps:

-1. Export the WebAssembly runtime for the parachain by running a command similar to the following:
+1. Export the WebAssembly runtime for the parachain by running a command similar to the following

       ```bash
       ./target/release/parachain-template-node export-genesis-wasm --chain raw-parachain-chainspec.json para-4105-wasm
       ```

-2. Export the genesis state for the parachain by running a command similar to the following:
+2. Export the genesis state for the parachain by running a command similar to the following

       ```bash
       ./target/release/parachain-template-node export-genesis-state --chain raw-parachain-chainspec.json para-4105-state